Patterns of Agile success – Part 5 of 6

 Welcome to the penultimate in our series of mini-blogs about patterns of successful Agile implementations.
-Our last blog covered self-organisation and it is intimately connected with the subject of today’s blog – collaboration.
+Our last blog covered self-organization and it is intimately connected with the subject of today’s blog – collaboration.
 The subject includes both ways of working within the team and between teams or with other departments or third parties.

-There’s a large overlap between this pattern and that of self-organisation.
+There’s a large overlap between this pattern and that of self-organization.
 Many of the outward signs of it working well (or badly) may be fairly similar and the principle of transparency is essential for both.
 Collaboration requires trust and a sense that everyone shares the same overall goal – that is why the goals of teams and departments must be aligned and clearly understood by all.

 In general, Agile teams try to incorporate all the skills they need within the team – that means they are cross-functional and include end-to-end functionality.
-We try not to be dominated by specialists, since ‘specialisation’ often means a separation into departmental siloes and this becomes a major block to innovation and fast development.
+We try not to be dominated by specialists, since ‘specialization’ often means a separation into departmental siloes and this becomes a major block to innovation and fast development.
 Instead, Agile advocates the sharing of skills, demonstrated through a blurring of roles and divisions.

-In order to do this effectively we have to share knowledge.
+In order to do this effectively, we have to share knowledge.
 It means encouraging and being prepared to invest in rich forms of communication.
 Creative working sessions and face-to-face meetings should be valued over email or documentation.
 Practices designed to foster collaboration include: planning meetings at which developers, business owners and product owners are all present; requirements written in a form to encourage conversation; stated sprint goals to give clarity to what the team is trying to achieve in that increment, and pair programming or other technique designed to share knowledge.